Analysis | In Scranton, Biden’s team turns out voters, while Trump supporters turn up the volume

 “I think the polls are wrong,” Ross said, “and I think Trump is going to win unless there’s election fraud.
 God, I’m hoping not.
 I think that’s on everybody’s mind.”

-“That's the only thing that we're worried about is election fraud,” Dietz added.
+“That’s the only thing that we’re worried about, is election fraud,” Dietz added.
 Asked why she was worried about it, she shrugged.

 “I just think Democrats are going to try to pull something just to get in,” she said.